jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 problems.
 The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a K8s cluster.

-The CPA would contain custom user defined logic for scaling, alongside a base program to handle interactions with K8s and triggering the user defined logic.
+A CPA would contain custom User Defined Logic (UDL) for scaling, alongside a base program to handle interactions with K8s and triggering the user defined logic.
 The CPA would allow for very simple scaling code to be written, in a variety of languages and with different technologies, while hiding the complexities of K8s.
+All core scaling logic would be handled by UDL, while complexities such as K8s API interaction would be hidden by the base program.

 ## Customisation